realnickivanov/simple/README.md

-Simple pdf
+Simple course
 ======

-Simple course template with conversion to .pdf document.
+A course style like setup.